BadalyanHarutyun/nestjsdtonormalexperiments/README.md

 ## Overview

 This project demonstrates the performance comparison between two different endpoints in a Nest.js application under high load conditions.
 The benchmark tests show how the server handles 10,000 requests with 100 concurrent connections for both a standard endpoint and a DTO-based endpoint.
-And in database was 1000 posts table data.(The README.md is AI generated :) )
+And in database was 1000 posts table data.(The README.md file is AI generated :) )

 ## Benchmark Results